csitfun/LogiQA2.0/README.md

 {"label": "not entailed", "major_premise": ["Among the employees of a software company, there are three Cantonese, one Beijinger and three northerners"], "minor_premise": " Four are only responsible for software development and two are only responsible for product sales", "conclusion": "There may be at least 7 people and at most 12 people."}
 ```
 ## Annotations
-The translation and annotation work is outsourced to [Speechocean](en.speechocean.com), with the help of Microsoft Research Asia
+The translation and annotation work is outsourced to [Speechocean](en.speechocean.com), another participant is Microsoft Research Asia
 ### Translation

 | Final Report |  |